nzlosh/err-stackstorm/docs/show_case.rst

     * ChatOps level up with StackStorm by Michał Wcisło https://devopsspiral.com/video/chatops-stackstorm/
     * ChatOps chronicles - An exciting journey to a wonderland of conversation-driven DevOps by Denys Havrysh https://medium.com/chatops-chronicles

-Thank you to everyone who has contributed!
+Thank you to everyone who has contributed to the err-stackstorm project!